schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Blindfolded Height

-A unorthodox filling machine operator names a organizer at a wordless auditorium.
+A unorthodox filling machine operator names an organizer at a wordless auditorium.

 ## Recurrence